aws-samples/bedrock-claude-chat/docs/RAG.md

 REINDEX INDEX CONCURRENTLY idx_items_embedding;
 ```

 Please be aware that this sample does not include the execution of the above re-indexing.
+We recommend to add periodical runner for production environment.

 ## RAG by Amazon Kendra